r3oath/hive/README.md

 You should now be able to access the example app at `localhost:8000`

-When you've done trying it out and want to see how Hive has been implemented, check out the source code and have a look in the `app\Lib` directory, as well as the `app\Http\Controllers\EntriesController.php` controller.
+To see how Hive has been implemented in this example, have a look in the `app\Lib` directory, as well as the `app\Http\Controllers\EntriesController.php` controller.

 Enjoy!